Trump Offers Short Run as House Speaker, 'Unifier' of GOP

 Trump told Fox News Digital that he would assume the speakership for a "30, 60, or 90-day period … if necessary."

-It marks the third time in two days that Trump has made some sort of reference tying himself to the vacancy for the top spot in the House of Representatives, after the ouster of ex-Speaker Kevin McCarthy, R-Calif., on Tuesday.
+It marks the third time in two days that Trump has made some sort of reference tying himself to the vacancy for the top spot in the House of Representatives, after the ouster of former Speaker Kevin McCarthy, R-Calif., on Tuesday.

 Trump took to Truth Social on Thursday morning to say he would "do whatever is necessary to help with the Speaker of the House selection process, short term."